0xyydeca/OmniPriv/LAYERZERO_PRIZE.md

-# PrivID - LayerZero Best Omnichain Implementation
+# OmniPriv - LayerZero Best Omnichain Implementation

 ## Executive Summary

-PrivID is a **privacy-preserving cross-chain identity system** that leverages **LayerZero v2** to enable users to verify their credentials once and reuse verification status across any blockchain—without revealing personal data.
+OmniPriv is a **privacy-preserving cross-chain identity system** that leverages **LayerZero v2** to enable users to verify their credentials once and reuse verification status across any blockchain—without revealing personal data.

 **Tagline:** *One identity vault, verified everywhere.*